-Before a worker may be paid for the use of accrued sick leave he/she shall complete and submit to his/her department head a request, stating the dates and hours of absence, and such other information as is necessary for the request to be evaluated.
+Before a worker may be paid for the use of accrued sick leave they shall complete and submit to their department head a request, stating the dates and hours of absence, and such other information as is necessary for the request to be evaluated.
 If a worker does not return to work prior to the payroll preparation, other arrangements may be made with the department head and Controller’s approval.
 The sick leave request shall be treated confidentially.

 The department head may require a physician’s statement from a worker who applies for sick leave or make whatever investigation into the circumstances that appears warranted before taking action on the request.
 Workers who are absent from work because of illness or injury shall not be disciplined because they are unable to provide a physician’s certificate when said document has not been requested prior to the worker’s return to work.

-If a worker has had an excessive number of unplanned absences, he/she may be placed on a leave restriction plan.
+If a worker has had an excessive number of unplanned absences, they may be placed on a leave restriction plan.
 Workers shall not normally be placed on leave restriction unless they have first received an oral warning that their attendance is of concern.
-If a worker is placed on leave restriction, the supervisor will meet with the worker (with union representation if the worker so chooses), and will be provided with a written statement articulating the reason for it, as well as the length of time his/her attendance is to be monitored.
+If a worker is placed on leave restriction, the supervisor will meet with the worker (with union representation if the worker so chooses), and will be provided with a written statement articulating the reason for it, as well as the length of time their attendance is to be monitored.
 Material relating to the unplanned absences will be made available to the worker.
 The decision to place a worker on a leave restriction plan is not grievable.

 Sick leave may be used in increments of 6 minutes.

-When a worker who has been working in an extra-help category is appointed to a permanent position he/she may receive credit for such extra-help period of service in computing accumulated sick leave, provided that no credit shall be given for service preceding any period of more than 28 consecutive calendar days in which a worker was not in a pay status.
+When a worker who has been working in an extra-help category is appointed to a permanent position they may receive credit for such extra-help period of service in computing accumulated sick leave, provided that no credit shall be given for service preceding any period of more than 28 consecutive calendar days in which a worker was not in a pay status.